 **NEW FOR THE 2018-2019 ACADEMIC YEAR** All FRAP Grant Applications will be submitted electronically using this form.

-To be eligible for funding, the project must also be listed in the FRAP Directory.
+Add your project to the FRAP Directory to be eligible for funding.
 Please use the online submission form to create a listing.

 For more information about funding restrictions, please see below.